yiwuen/Simple-Java-Game-Library/README.md

 ```

 This sets up and initializes the necessary sub-modules without the need of specifying the ```VM Arguments``` of your project.

+### Javadoc
+There are no .jar files for the library javadoc.
+However, the .jar library file contains the source along with the javadoc.